TeoTodorov16/React-Task-/README.md

 - Get rid of the Overflow.
 - Implement the Show/Hide icon for Password validation not only on the Recover Password but in the Login Form as well.
 Icon is taken from - React icons by installing new package in JSON file and import it afterwords. (already had it but didn't have the time to refactor the css to change the whole input).
 - Add Testing Library.
-- Finish The Searching Bar with All the Books & Apply the API's.

 # Getting Started with Create React App